 - Not Investigating and Understanding Future Business Partners

 - Not understanding the remedies for breach of contract

 Binding Contract?
 Breakdown of Legal Elements

 When looking what is a binding contract, also realize that in a common law contract there is typically an agreement for a lawful purpose, entered into voluntarily by two or more parties, each of whom intends to create one or more legally binding terms and obligations between them.

-When analyzing what is a contract, you must understand the legally binding contract terms and requirements.
+When analyzing a contract, you must understand the legally binding contract terms and requirements.